Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/8/2024</td>
+<td align="center">5/9/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G14U475P3/yuhi-and-yasumi-and-the-group-and">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G9DUE0495/the-man-who-stands-at-the-top">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">On today's High School Radio, Yuhi embarrasses herself by not knowing the butcher shop sells<br>croquettes.
-Yumiko also lands a big role in an anime, and the main cast is<br>getting together to sing the opening theme, but...</p>
+<p align="center">Furin High School's first-year Class 1 is infamous for its group of strong fighters.
+One<br>of the students in the class, Kyotaro Sugishita, becomes furious with what Sakura said and<br>throws a punch at him.
+The two begin a spectacular fight, ignoring an aloof Hayato<br>Suo, who's carefully watching the fight, and Nirei, who's now panicking.

+A tremendously loud voice<br>echoes throughout the school, interrupting the fight between the two young men.
+The owner of<br>that voice that instantly changed the mood of the entire school is none other than<br>Umemiya, the Representative of Bofurin.
+Sakura and the rest look nervously up at the speakers<br>to hear Umemiya say something completely unexpected.</p>
 </td>
 </tr>
 </table>